openfoodfacts/openfoodfacts-monitoring/README.md

 * **Prometheus** running on port `9090`
 * **AlertManager** running on port `9093`

-It also multiple metrics exporter to gather metrics from the above services.
+It also multiple Prometheus metrics exporters to gather metrics from the above services.